renaudwangler/ib-labs/msms030fr/lab10e1.md

 1. Leave your Edge browser and all its tabs open and proceed to the next task.

 ## Task 3 - Creating Sensitivity Labels using Windows PowerShell
-Holly has decided to test creating sensitivity labels using both the Purview portal and Windows PowerShell.
+Dominique has decided to test creating sensitivity labels using both the Purview portal and Windows PowerShell.
 In this task you will use Windows PowerShell for this portion of your test.
->**Note:** What Holly will learn from this task is that due to a current limitation, not all parameters for a sensitivity label can be updated in PowerShell at this time.
+>**Note:** What Dominique will learn from this task is that due to a current limitation, not all parameters for a sensitivity label can be updated in PowerShell at this time.
 The remaining parameters will have to be entered using the Purview portal.
 1. On **LON-CL1**, you should still be logged in as the **Administrator** with a password of **Pa55w.rd**.
 1. Select the **magnifying glass (Search)** icon in the bottom left corner of your taskbar and then enter **powershell** in the Search field.
 1. In the list of search results, right-click on **Windows PowerShell**, and in the menu that appears select **Run as administrator**.